Utak-West/Top-Notch-New-Jersey/content/about/pedro-story.md

 ## 🏆 Credentials & Expertise

 ### Professional Licenses & Certifications
-- **Master Electrician License:** NJ License #13VH13
+- **General Contractor License:** NJ License #13VH13054200
 - **Home Improvement Contractor License:** Licensed and registered in New Jersey
 - **Bonded & Insured:** Full liability and workers' compensation coverage
 - **Continuing Education:** Regular training on latest codes and techniques

 ### Areas of Expertise
-**Electrical Services:**
+**Kitchen Remodeling:**
+- Complete kitchen renovations and design
+- Custom cabinetry design and installation
-- Residential wiring and rewiring
+- Countertop selection and installation
-- Electrical panel upgrades and installations
+- Kitchen layout optimization and design
-- Smart home automation and integration
+- Appliance installation and integration
-- Lighting design and installation
+- Flooring and backsplash installation

+**Bathroom Renovations:**
+- Full bathroom remodels and renovations
+- Tile work and custom shower installations
+- Vanity and fixture installations
-- Code compliance and safety inspections
+- Modern lighting and ventilation solutions
-- Emergency electrical services

-**Home Renovations:**
-- Complete kitchen remodeling and design
+- Accessibility modifications and improvements
-- Luxury bathroom renovations
+- Luxury bathroom upgrades

+**Complete Home Remodels:**
+- Whole house renovations and additions
-- Basement finishing and conversions
+- Interior and exterior renovations
 - Room additions and layout modifications
 - Flooring installation (all types)
 - Custom carpentry and built-ins
+- Basement finishing and conversions

-### The Master Electrician Advantage
+### The Top Notch Advantage
-Pedro's Master Electrician license sets Top Notch New Jersey apart from typical general contractors.
-This advanced certification requires:
+Pedro's extensive experience and commitment to quality craftsmanship sets Top Notch New Jersey apart from typical contractors.
+This expertise includes:
-- **Extensive Training:** Years of apprenticeship and classroom education
+- **Comprehensive Training:** Years of hands-on experience in home renovation
-- **Rigorous Testing:** Comprehensive examinations on electrical theory and code
+- **Quality Focus:** Meticulous attention to detail in every project
-- **Ongoing Education:** Regular updates on changing codes and technologies
+- **Ongoing Education:** Regular updates on latest techniques and materials
-- **Legal Authority:** Ability to design, install, and inspect electrical systems
+- **Professional Standards:** All work meets or exceeds building codes

 This expertise means your renovation project benefits from:
-- **Integrated Planning:** Electrical needs considered from the design phase
+- **Integrated Planning:** All aspects considered from the design phase
-- **Code Compliance:** All work meets or exceeds NJ electrical codes
+- **Code Compliance:** All work meets or exceeds NJ building codes
-- **Future-Proofing:** Electrical systems designed for modern and future needs
+- **Quality Materials:** Careful selection of durable, attractive materials
-- **Cost Efficiency:** No markup on electrical subcontractors
+- **Cost Efficiency:** Direct relationships with suppliers for better pricing
 - **Single Accountability:** One contractor responsible for entire project

 ---